-- The applicant’s updated bibliography or curriculum vita
+- An updated bibliography or curriculum vita

 - (optional) Supporting letters from University or non-University persons

 - If the decision is not to approve, the chair should inform the applicant of this decision and retain the application in the department.
 The department will then close the case in Interfolio with the custom status of "Sabbatical - Department Deny."

 - If the decision is to approve, the chair should prepare a letter of recommendation approving the leave.
 The letter should state the merits of the applicant’s project, his/her ability to accomplish it successfully, and the benefits which will accrue to the University as a result of the proposed leave.
 This letter must be uploaded to Interfolio before the case is sent to the Dean's office.